-- The best performing videos are between 45 seconds to a minute long, so some editing might be in order.
+The best performing videos are between 45 - 90 seconds long, so some editing might be in order.

 A primer on Mediavine Video

-Mediavine video works in a really similar way to Youtube, in that you upload video and then can embed the video onto your website.
+Mediavine video works in a really similar way to Youtube, in that you upload video and embed the video onto your website.
 But there are some significant differences.

 How long should a Mediavine video be for the best performance?

 For monetization optimization, you want to aim for videos that are about 45 seconds to a minute and a half long.

 The reason behind this lies in your analytics.